sksamuel/centurion/README.md

 ## Introduction

-A set of components for reading and writing to Apache Hive and Apache Parquet using popular open source streaming frameworks.
-Supported frameworks and libraries:
+A bigdata toolkit for Kotlin.

+Supports reading and writing:

-* Akka-Streams
+* Apache Orc
-* Kotlin Flows
+* Apache Parquet

 ## Akka-Streams